CONTACT

 • Support the removal of the Snake Rivers dams.
 Visit Southern Resident Killer Whale Chinook Salmon Initiative.

 • Consider eating less Chinook salmon.
-Some runs are endangered or threatened.
+Many populations are endangered or threatened.

 • If fishing for salmon, consider catch and release for larger brood stock.

-• Support banning Atlantic farmed salmon in Canada.
-The introduction of non-native diseases and parasites from the Atlantic farmed salmon are killing the native salmon and forage fish.
+• Support banning the Atlantic farmed salmon industry in British Columbia.
+The introduction of diseases and parasites from the Atlantic farmed salmon net pens are killing the native salmon and forage fish.
 Visit Alexandra Morton's website for more information.

 • Support habitat restoration of forage fish (prey to salmon).
 Shore armoring reduces spawning habitat for forage fish.